 Lydia Bogomolnaya, PhD

-I have been working in the field of microbiology for a number of years.
-In the past 15 years I was mainly focusing on the identification of Salmonella Typhimurium genes important for virulence in a wide range of animal models (1-3).
-In the course of these studies, I routinely used an extended arsenal of microbiological and molecular biology techniques, while also taking advantage of robust genetic tools available for Salmonella researchers to assign functions to previously uncharacterized genes in this bacterium.
-In addition, I initiated studies aimed to understand the strategies used by opportunistic pathogen Serratia marcescens to successfully colonize different surfaces (4).
-Recently, I became interested in understanding of physiological role of bacterial drug efflux pumps in two bacterial species, Salmonella Typhimurium and Serratia marcescens.
-As a faculty at Marshall University, I am currently interested in the identification of natural substrates of MacAB efflux pump in these bacteria.
+Dr. Lydia Bogomolnaya has been working in the field of microbiology for a number of years.
+In the past 15 years she was mainly focusing on the identification of Salmonella Typhimurium genes important for virulence in a wide range of animal models (1-3).
+In the course of these studies, she routinely used an extended arsenal of microbiological and molecular biology techniques, while also taking advantage of robust genetic tools available for Salmonella researchers to assign functions to previously uncharacterized genes in this bacterium.
+In addition, she initiated studies aimed to understand the strategies used by opportunistic pathogen Serratia marcescens to successfully colonize different surfaces (4).
+Recently, she became interested in understanding of physiological role of bacterial drug efflux pumps in two bacterial species, Salmonella Typhimurium and Serratia marcescens.
+As a faculty at Marshall University, she is currently interested in the identification of natural substrates of MacAB efflux pump in these bacteria.
 Identification of natural substrates of drug efflux pumps and the more complete understanding of their regulation will promote the discovery of alternative strategies to control bacterial infections.

 Project #1: Identification of natural functions of drug efflux pumps during infection